appacademy/SWEO-Part-Time-Resources/2-Module/1-week/4-day/classes-terminology.md

     - ![](https://i.imgur.com/pEiwHWc.png)

     - Inheritance is done through the **`extends`** keyword

+    - **super** keyword: calls the constructor method of the parent class (keeps code DRY)
+        - Used if you want to use the code from parent's constructor but define new properties in child constructor

 - <span style="color:#cd1d1d;">**Static Methods**</span>: A **class method**: Invoke it from a **CLASS** & (**they belong to the entire class, not the instance**)
     - Remember `Object.keys(fruitsObj)`?